Advice about writing Ecology lab reports.

 We also should see some carnivorous plants.

 Lab 9: Soil microarthropods.
-We will be collecting leaf litter on campus near the ecology castle for a short while during week 1.
+We will be collecting leaf litter on campus for a short while during the first lab.

 Sometimes we'll need these tables below to interpret the statistical significance of our results.